herschel-ma/dotfiles/README.md

 To enhance my experience, I made some additional configurations, such as:

-- Setting up configurations to install ToggleTerm.nvim and making it compatible with pwsh or nu.
-I use Alacritty instead of Windows Terminal.
+- Setting up configurations to install ToggleTerm.nvim and making it compatible with pwsh or nu. ~~I use Alacritty instead of Windows Terminal~~.

   > Here's the link of [alacritty.yml](https://gist.github.com/herschel-ma/332b98b4c6ff4d323e7932f6ff911970).

+  BTW, I use wezterm now, it's better.

+  > Here's the config of [wezterm](https://gist.github.com/herschel-ma/725a1e6956d62ff94097dcc561ecd57c)

 - Using Codeium as my AI assistant.
 While Copilot may be more powerful, it's not free.
 - Trying leetcode.nvim to solve problems in Neovim.